navinskyy/encrypting-thunderbird/README.md

 Used to decrypt

-⚠️ Do not confuse the .asc public-key attachment with the encrypted message itself.
+Important: Do not confuse the .asc public-key attachment with the encrypted message itself.

-🧩 KEY-DEPENDENCY TEST
+🧩 PART 8 — TEST THE PRIVATE KEY REQUIREMENT

-11 · Demonstrate That a Private Key Is Required
+Step 11 — Demonstrate That a Private Key Is Required

-This test demonstrates that the recipient needs the matching private key to decrypt the encrypted message.
+This test demonstrates that the recipient needs the matching private key to decrypt an encrypted message.

-Procedure

 Keep the recipient's public key available to the sender.